jbnunn/ROSGazeboDesktop/README.md

 # Running ROS and Gazebo on an Ubuntu Desktop via Docker

 This Dockerfile will install ROS Melodic with Gazebo 9 on Ubuntu 18.04, and give you a VNC interface to work within that environment.
-The container is tested and working on Windows 10 and Mac OS X. To install:
+The container is tested and working on Windows 10 and Mac OS X. If you need ROS Kinetic with Turtlebot simulations, be sure to check out [the `kinetic` branch](https://github.com/jbnunn/ROSGazeboDesktop/tree/kinetic).

+To install:

     git clone https://github.com/jbnunn/ROSGazeboDesktop
     cd ROSGazeboDesktop